parabka24/parabka24/README.md

 ###

 <p align="left">I am always eager to collaborate and explore new opportunities.
-Reach out to me via email or connect with me on LinkedIn.
-Let's create something amazing together!</p>
+Feel free to reach out to me via <a href="mailto:parabka2@gmail.com">email</a> or connect with me on <a href="https://www.linkedin.com/in/komal-parab-94704a27a/">LinkedIn</a> Let's create something amazing together!</p>

 ###